Netflix workplace culture often 'ruthless, demoralizing,' WSJ reports

-Netflix's workplace culture, at their worst, can be "ruthless, demoralizing and transparent to the point of dysfunctional," according to a report by the Wall Street Journal Thursday.
+Netflix's workplace culture, at its worst, can be "ruthless, demoralizing and transparent to the point of dysfunctional," according to a report by the Wall Street Journal Thursday.

 It's a surprising look inside the media giant.
 Unlike other tech companies, like Amazon, that have been the subject of bruising exposès about workplace cultures, Netflix has long been celebrated in Silicon Valley for its cultural principles.
 CEO Reed Hastings is even writing a book about it.